cosnomi/react-fediverse-comment/README.md

 ## Can I use this plugin?

-Probably you don't want to.
+You can do so under MIT license, but presumably you don't want to.
 This package is so unstable that you may find it hard to use in production.

 ## TODO